drivet/website/content/blog/technical/theremin-build.md

 ## Calibrating the Theremin

 Once the instrument is grounded, you have to _calibrate_ it.
-The first step in this process is to position yourself roughly 1.5 to 2 feet away from the theremin.

-Any theremin that's more than just a toy (like the Open Theremin) comes with a pitch knob that allows you to adjust the length of the playable field.
+Any theremin that's more than just a toy (like the Open Theremin) comes with a pitch knob that allows you to calibrate the length of the playable field.
-Once you're seated comfortably, the idea is to use this knob to calibrate the field so that the lowest (silent) note is somewhere in the middle of your torso.
+Once you're seated comfortably, the idea is to use this knob to adjust the field so that the lowest (silent) note is somewhere in the middle of your torso, with the player being positioned roughly 1.5 to 2 feet away.

 After that comes the fine tuning.
 How you do this depends on how you play.
 Thereminist [Carolina Eyck][9], for example, has developed a technique